-In the winter season, I formed part of the Event Crew team which was consisted of 11 students.
+Last winter season, I formed part of the Event Crew team which was consisted of 11 students.
 I was one of the 3 captains of the team and what we did is organize every event.
 I learned a lot of things during this period and the following things were the most useful ones.

 I would really like to play for a college while studying sports management; which is the major I have always wanted to do and has always been my dream job.
 I am looking for a soccer scholarship that allows my parents to pay the college tuition and help the men's soccer team to achieve great titles.